 January 5, 2016

 Commonist Aesthetics is a loose series of articles on commonism as the contemporary afterlife of the idea of communism.
-The contributions by Marina Vishmidt, Mikkel Bolt Rasmussen, Isabell Lorey, Sven Lütticken, Andreas Siekmann, Christoph Brunner & Gerald Raunig, Marc James Léger, Erik Bordeleau and Matteo Pasquinelli will soon be supplemented by new essays from Kerstin Stakemeier and Metahaven among others.
+The contributions by Marina Vishmidt, Mikkel Bolt Rasmussen, Isabell Lorey, Sven Lütticken, Andreas Siekmann, Christoph Brunner & Gerald Raunig, Marc James Léger, Érik Bordeleau and Matteo Pasquinelli will soon be supplemented by new essays from Kerstin Stakemeier and Metahaven among others.
+Later this year, the whole Commonist Aesthetics project will be rounded off by a book publication.

 To optimise and enrich the online research and reading experiences, the new website allows the user to always retain a full overview of the volume of the archive, even while deeply immersed in the reading of an article.
 The content is presented next to three navigation columns that connect related pieces of texts via cross- and hyperlinks, provide additional explanations via definitions and include footnotes and references to literature.
 The site has been optimised for desktop and tablet view.